AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Another example of runtime check is the verification of valid ranges.
-For example, when adding two integer numbers, we would like to ensure that the result is still in the valid range |mdash| e.g., it shouldn't overflow or underflow.
+For example, when adding two integer numbers, we would like to ensure that the result is still in the valid range |mdash| that the value is neither too large nor too small.
+This is achieved by an range check.
+Likewise, arithmetic operations shouldn't overflow or underflow.
 This is achieved by an overflow check.

 Although runtime checks are very useful and should be used as much as possible, they can also increase the overhead of implementations at certain hot-spots.